dboemer/object-detection-project/README.md

 <img src="images/augmentation03.png" alt="Augmentation03" width="200"/>

-The resulting total loss is shown in the following figure as a function of the iterations.
-The comparison of this loss with the loss in experiment 5, i.e., without data augmentation indicates that the result have a become slightly worse in the sense that the total training loss has increased from 0.59 to 0.61 (smoothing of 0.95).
+The resulting total loss is shown in the following figure as a function of the iterations (rerun at checkpoint required; this explain the vertical line).
+The comparison of this loss with the loss in experiment 5, i.e., without data augmentation, indicates that the result have become slightly worse in the sense that the total training loss has increased from 0.59 to 0.61 (smoothing of 0.95).

 <img src="images/experiment06-loss.svg" alt="Experiment06-loss" width="400"/>